-My obsession with kale started with this raw salad.
+My obsession with kale started after I ate it raw in salad.
 Since, I have been experimenting with cannelloni, butternut salad, sweet potato salad, hummus, chips etc….
 Local & seasonal, Kale is produced in the UK almost all year long.
 This green brassica owns its popularity to being known as a superfood, rich in vitamins, minerals and nutrients.

 Because it deteriorates quickly you should not leave it in the fridge for too long.
 It is at its best when the leaves are a deep vibrant green.
 The central ribs can be tough so discard them before cooking.
 You can then chop or shred the leaves.